-The article included some nice video footage and Fredrik emailed some photos; these can be found to the left.
-As always my thanks to Fredrik for keeping the "Futuro World" up to date with developments as these Futuros move on to "pastures new".
+In addition Fredrik emailed us these photos (copyright Fredrik Björkman).
+As always our thanks to Fredrik for keeping the "Futuro World" up to date with developments as these Futuros move on to "pastures new".

-The end of this river trip was nicely documented by a couple of posts to Instagram by flygvapenmuseum [Air Force Museum] on 062216; one a video of one of the Futuros being lifted from the barge by crane and the other a nice photo.
-These can be found at left.
+The end of this river trip was nicely documented by a couple of posts to Instagram by flygvapenmuseum (Air Force Museum) on 062216; one a video of one of the Futuros being lifted from the barge by crane and the other a nice photo.

 Elin reports that the Futuros will initially be placed inside the Bråvalla military area before one is refurbished for use as a conference room at the Swedish Air Force Museum and the other readied for sale.
 The Futuro moving to the Air Force Museum is expected to move there in the next week or so.
 The Futuro that will be sold will remain in Norrköping until the sale.

-Also this week I received a couple of updates from Fortifikationsverket [Ingela Andersson], the current owners of the Futuros; many thanks to Ingela and Fortifikationsverket for sharing information.
+Also this week we received a couple of updates from Fortifikationsverket (Ingela Andersson), the current owners of the Futuros; many thanks to Ingela and Fortifikationsverket for sharing information.

-I am told that the auction for the second Futuro will most likely take place in August or September.
+We are told that the auction for the second Futuro will most likely take place in August or September.
 Details will be published here as they become available so if you have any interest in a possible purchase it would make sense to bookmark this page and check it regularly.
-Obviously I will add information here also as and when it becomes available.
+Obviously we will add information here also as and when it becomes available.

-In addition Fortifikationsverket have now released me to publish a report on the Swedish Futuros that I received some time ago but could not share here until now.
-The report reviews the general history of the Swedish Futuros, including the two recently removed from Stråtjära, the third Swedish Air Force unit located at Såtenäs Air Force Base and the fourth [non Air Force] unit now located in Örebro.
+In addition Fortifikationsverket have now released us to publish a report on the Swedish Futuros that we received some time ago but could not share here until now.
+The report reviews the general history of the Swedish Futuros, including the two recently removed from Stråtjära, the third Swedish Air Force unit located at Såtenäs Air Force Base and the fourth (non Air Force) unit now located in Örebro.

 That said most of the information is not new with much of it being sourced from the book Futuro: Tomorrow's House from Yesterday edited by Marko Home & Mika Taanila.
 The report also includes quite a number of photographs of the Swedish Futuros but in almost all cases these photos are not "new".

-Most interesting perhaps are some included Swedish Air Force documents that relate to the original purchase of the Futuros and the construction projects required to complete their installation [including information about costs and a little about their use and how they were staffed].
+Most interesting perhaps are some included Swedish Air Force documents that relate to the original purchase of the Futuros and the construction projects required to complete their installation (including information about costs and a little about their use and how they were staffed).
 Though largely just describing the bureaucratic process of purchasing and building the Futuro observation towers there are a few interesting facts mixed in with the boring "red tape".
-There are also a number of interesting architectural plans included in the document; a sampling of these can be found at left.
+There are also a number of interesting architectural plans included in the document; a sampling of these can be found below.